OpusVL/Flexibase/flexibase-spec-rfc.md

 > A Mind MAY provide one or more services.

-> A Mind SHOULD NOT hold a reference to the Hive it was installed in, unless the
-> implementor can guarantee that this Hive is never rendered obsolete.

 > A Mind MUST throw an exception if initialisation fails for any reason.

+> A Mind MUST be able to determine the Hive in which it is installed.

+> The Mind MUST NOT use a Hive that it does not own, or the Hive in which it is
+> installed.

 #### `Str name = 'defaultname'`